 Gifts from donors support our amenities and services.
-They also contribute to expansion allowing us to grow to meet the needs of our current and future residents.
-One such project includes a new Wellness Center currently under construction.
-It features an aquatic center that will expand our exercise and recreational programming.
-A new fitness center and therapy gym is also part of the project.
+They also contribute to expansion, allowing us to grow to meet the needs of our current and future residents.

-Not only does being tax except allow more money to be given back to our origination, but also allows us to do more for our community.
-Clark-Lindsey has been serving the local community for decades and is in the roots of our employees and residents as well.
-Employees and our residents all participate in Clark-Lindsey organizations that allow our organization to give back to our surrounding communities.
-Examples of these are Ethel and Maud’s table, CLVolunteers, Intern Program, and Nursing Program.
+Not only does being tax exempt allow more money to be given back to our organization, but it allows us to do more for our community.
+Clark-Lindsey has been serving the local community for decades and this passion is shared by our employees and residents.
+Employees and residents participate in and lead Clark-Lindsey programs that allow our organization to give back to the surrounding communities.
+Examples of these programs include Ethel and Maud’s table, CLVolunteers, our intern program, and clinical nursing opportunities.

-If you would like make a contribution, give a memorial gift, or learn more about our legacy program at Clark-Lindsey, please call 217-344-2144 and ask for the Fund Development office or email us at email@example.com.
+If you would like to make a contribution, give a memorial gift, or learn more about the legacy program at Clark-Lindsey, please call 217-344-2144 and ask for the Fund Development office or email us at firstname.lastname@example.org.